Node Pool Manifest Reference

 Places nodes with the same value on the same Cisco UCS cluster.

-The YAML file must follow this structure:
+The placement portion of the manifest must follow this structure:

 Placement Manifest Sample